• Skip to main content

 How a brine works:

-Meat has tightly wound proteins strands.
+The muscle fibers of meat have tightly wound proteins strands.
 The salt from the brine causes them to unwind which traps and retains water molecules.
 Ultimately during dry heat cooking methods there is a smaller loss of moisture and the food remains juicier.

-TIP: An easy way to verify that your meat has absorbed additional moisture from the brine is to weigh it prior to and after brining.
+TIP: An easy way to verify that your piece of meat has absorbed additional moisture from the brine is to weigh it prior to and after brining.
 The increased weight post soaking in a brine confirms the uptake of water.

-Thick pork chops in basic brine.
+Thick pork chops in a basic brine with brown sugar.

 Basic Brine Recipe + How to Brine